flembobs/Hash/README.md

 Hash
 ====

-A puzzle game where the user must turn all squares the same colour.
+A memory game based on hashing algorithms.

 Requirments
 ===========